LaffeyTaffey/Gochuumon-wa-Usagi-Desu-Ka-Fan-sitev2/README.md

     - Community features
     - Multi-language support
     - Mobile Responsive Design (Some parts are not optimized)
+    - Geoguesser for irl locations shoots in calmar france and hungary at the anime
+    - Updated character information on all seasons of the anime
+    - Revamped quiz section
+    - parallax scrolling
+    - disabling custom cursor in mobile view
+    - Gallery (still an rss based on reddit searched of "is the order a rabbit")

 - 🤝 **Contributing**
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.